MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 ### Get

 The **Get** method is used to retrieve the current state of the DSC Resource and return it as an object.
-It must define it's output as the class itself and take no parameters.
+It must define its output as the class itself and take no parameters.

 For example, a class-based DSC Resource called `MyDscResource` must have this signature: